bbauska/W3Cx-2of5/README.md

    alt="" />
 </p>

    - Whilst practicing and improving your recipe project (or else) with CSS features, you may have noticed that errors (subtle or not - we've all been there) can get in the way!
 This week you will learn how to fix your Web page when it's not doing what you hoped it would do.
-    **Module 4** is a 'short' week so please use that time to practice, practice and practice coding again!
+    <b>Module 4<.b> is a 'short' week so please use that time to practice,
+    practice and practice coding again!

 <!------------------------------------------------------------------------------------------------>